 5. Help Mild Depression

 A study at Harvard University has identified that with endorphins released while you run, the severity of depression decreases.
-An ACMS Health and Fitness Journal study had shown that physical activity is an effective way of treating depression.
+An ACMS Health and Fitness Journal study has shown that physical activity effectively treats depression.

 6. Improves Your Immunity